Terre Pruitt's Blog

 So many of us have been taught to warm up this way for so long it is difficult for us to let go and to move on to the correct way to warm up.
 This type of stretching — static stretch — is best left for the purpose of improving flexibility (and strength in the case of asanas) and is best done after a workout (unless it IS your workout as in the case of a yoga).
 What type of warm up do you do?
 Do you stretch before or after a workout?

-Posted in Working Out | Tagged: , , , , , , , | 6 Comments »
+Posted in Exercise and Working Out, Misc, stretching | Tagged: , , , , , , , | 6 Comments »